markh-de/KiVar/source/pypi/README.md

-# KiVar − PCB Assembly Variants for KiCad
+# KiVar − Multi-Scope PCB Assembly Variants for KiCad

 ## Introduction

-KiVar is a tool for **KiCad PCB Assembly Variant selection**, provided as platform-independent
+KiVar is a tool for **KiCad PCB Assembly Variant and Micro-Variant selection**, provided as platform-independent

  * **Command Line Application** (this package) and
  * **KiCad Action Plugin** (available in KiCad PCM).

-PCB component variation rules for multiple limited design scopes are defined in component (i.e. symbol or footprint) fields.
+PCB component variation rules for multiple independent design scopes are defined in component (i.e. symbol or footprint) fields.
 This allows for the complete low-level variation configuration to be contained in the schematic and board files without requiring external data outside the native KiCad design.

-In addition, variant definition tables (KiCad-independent CSV format) can be used to summarize the configuration of these low-level scopes in classic flat variants, which can then be switched between.
+In addition, Variant Definition Tables (KiCad-independent CSV format) can optionally be used to summarize the configuration of these low-level scopes in classic flat variants, which can then be switched between.

 ## Features